-Oil falls amid spread of Wuhan virus, rising crude inventories
+Oil falls on spread of Wuhan virus, U.S. oil-stocks build

 Airlines around the world are suspending or reducing direct flights to China as travel warnings are issued by governments and passenger numbers drop.

+Still, ING cautioned that outages in Libya - where production has been steadily declining amid a blockade - should not be discounted.

+“While demand is a real concern, it’s important not to forget about the supply disruptions from Libya - if these losses persist, it would be enough to swing the market into deficit this quarter,” ING said in a note.

-Bigger-than-expected gains in U.S. crude oil inventories last week also kept pressure on prices.
+The bigger-than-expected build in U.S. crude oil inventories last week also kept pressure on prices.

 Crude stocks rose by more than seven times market expectations, gaining 3.5 million barrels in the week to Jan.
 24, the U.S. Energy Information Administration (EIA) said on Wednesday.